amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

     credentials:
       profile:
         name: personal

+  config:
+    import:
+      - aws-secretsmanager:/secret/db-credential
+      - optional:aws-secretsmanager:/secrets/optional-secret
 ```

+Firstly, we have configured management endpoints to show the application’s environment properties.
+We will use this endpoint to see what secret values got loaded.

+Now, we have two placeholder properties called `dbuser` and `dbpassword` which match exactly the keys in the secret we created on Secrets Manager.

-To communicate with AWS, we are going to be using the AWS profile credentials mechanism.
+Next, to communicate with AWS, we are going to be using the AWS profile credentials mechanism.

-Now, I have AWS credentials configured under the profile called “personal” and we will be using this profile name.
+I have my AWS CLI configured with the AWS credentials under the profile called “personal” and we will be using this profile to communicate with AWS.
 There are quite a few ways of communicating with AWS and you can find them [here](https://docs.awspring.io/spring-cloud-aws/docs/3.0.0-SNAPSHOT/reference/html/index.html#credentials).

-Along with the credentials, we have two placeholder properties called`dbuser` and `dbpassword` which match exactly the keys in the secret we created on Secrets Manager

-Finally, we have configured management endpoints to show the application’s environment properties.
-We will use this endpoint to see what secret values got loaded.
+Finally, we specify the secrets we want to fetch from the Secrets Manager under the `spring.config.import` property.
+To indicate the secrets are needed to be fetched from AWS Secrets Manager, we have to specify `aws-secretsmanager` before the list of secrets to be fetched.

+By default, the application needs access to the secrets on startup or the startup would fail.
+You can always specify an optional label to allow the application to start without failing if the secret does not exist, just as we did for the secret`/secret/optional-secret`.

 With this, let's start the application.